danvalen1/Corona-Employment/README.md

 ## Results

 The older you are, the more likely you are to be unemployed and those people who have jobs that demand long working hours are the most likely to keep their jobs.
-Interestingly, those people who had 2 or more jobs were more likely to not be in the work force after the pandemic hit indicating that hours worked alone is not the whole picture.
+Interestingly, those people who had two or more jobs were more likely to not be employed after the pandemic hit indicating that hours worked alone is not the whole picture.

 ![img](./src/images/Coeffs.png)